amerand/CANDID/README.md

 ### Companion Search

 The tool is based on model fitting and Chi2 minimization ([scipy.optimize.leastsq](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.optimize.leastsq.html)), with a grid for the starting points of the companion position.
-It ensures that all positions are explored by estimating a-posteriori if the grid was dense enough, and provide an estimate of the optimum gride density (see example).
+It ensures that all positions are explored by estimating a-posteriori if the grid was dense enough, and provide an estimate of the optimum grid density (see example).

 Note that if you use [LITpro](http://www.jmmc.fr/litpro_page.htm), you might find that the results given by CANDID are different:
 * In general, position of the found companion is the same for LITpro and CANDID